 It was a new year, 2013, and it had been many years since I had regularly attended the cinema.
 As time passed, my cinema attendance had been on the decline.
 When I moved to London in 2003, the first thing I did — before I even secured a place to live (I had three nights booked in a hostel) — was to purchase an annual membership to both the ICA and the NFT, bastions of independent and repertory cinema.
-I still maintain those memberships, but I barely ever went, which made the 25-year-old me very sad.
+I still maintain those memberships, but by 2012 I barely ever went, something which would have made the 25-year-old me very sad.

 For those who find biographical details of any interest, I currently live in North London, but don’t take that as a preference, as I previously lived in South-East London.
 I was born in Edinburgh.
 I grew up in Wellington, New Zealand.
-I also (very rarely) write a blog about London pubs (London Pubology).